rcossio/LearningBackend/readme.md

 `npm install express-jwt@6.1.0`

 - ThunderClient: When working with thunderclient te JWT is not read from the cookie, also from the thunderclient I cant post to /auth/login

+- Chat: When a chat is deleted, the user is not asign a new empty chat, it just crashes the socketIO functionality